SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Wholedness: that one complements another.

 - AC Black Cats as Holes; Death as Holes.
 Black associated with God of Retrobution.
 Holes as retrobution.

+- CG "eggs" were broken but omlet was burnt (having achived no avail) when Comrad Pile brought down the picle factory

 ## Defluffifying
 CHOSEN THESIS CLAIM